What is MobLab?

-1. We recommend grouping the games into playlists.
+1. We recommend grouping the games and surveys into playlists.
 For example, some instructors create different playlist for each topic, while others group by lecture or date.

-2. To create a playlist, click the Playlist drop-down and then New Playlist.
+2. To create a playlist, click the + button next to the Playlist label.
 Give it a meaningful name, and note that students will see this name.

-3. Add the game to the selected playlist.
+3. Add games and surveys to the selected playlist.
 From the Library panel on the right, click on the game you would like to add.
 In the picture below, after clicking Bargaining, the instructor clicked Ultimatum.
 To add the game, either click and drag the game to the center panel, or just click Add.

 To help organize your games, it might be helpful to change the game name.
 Your students will not see this name.

-5. Your screen will switch to the Monitor panel (see below), where you can follow the game's progress.
+5. Your screen will switch to the Monitor panel (see below), where you can follow the game's progress, add robots to unfulfilled groups, and preview game or survey results.
 Remember to take in the sight and sounds of engaged students.

-6. Upon game completion, you can click Results to see game-play summaries.
+6. Upon game completion, you can click the Results icon to see game-play summaries.